ultimicro/net-template/README.md

 # NetTemplate
 [![Nuget](https://img.shields.io/nuget/v/NetTemplate)](https://www.nuget.org/packages/NetTemplate)

 This is a fork of StringTemplate 4 for .NET to modernize it.
 The goal of this project is to be a superset of StringTemplate 4.
-That is, backward compatible with
-StringTemplate 4 with additional features.
+That is, any template of StringTemplate 4 can be using with this library unmodified with additional features available.

 ## Usage

-The current version can be drop-in replacement for `StringTemplate4`.
+The 1.X version can be drop-in replacement for `StringTemplate4`.
 Just rename namespace from `Antlr4.StringTemplate` to `NetTemplate`.
+Every next major version will have some small breaking changes on the code so you can slowly upgraded.
+The template itself will never have a breaking change (unless StringTemplate 4 introduced it), only the code that using this library.

 ## Additional features